GGwagons/QtNmeaSim/README.md

 Implement Qt/C++ based solution with 3 topics:
-1. Write a GNSS NMEA messages simulator (since data feed over serial port is not available) 1.1  Uses all lines from nmea.txt as simulated data, including bootup info
+1. Write a GNSS NMEA messages simulator (since data feed over serial port is not available)
+  a.
+Uses all lines from nmea.txt as simulated data, including bootup info

   b.
 Simulated data can be either hardcoded inside code or read from .txt file